tdongsi/tdongsi.github.io/source/_posts/Jenkins/2018-09-29-jenkins-pipeline-unit-testing.markdown

 The process is very similar: you need to mock out some global variables and functions corresponding to Jenkins pipeline steps.
 You will need to `printCallStack` to obtain the expected output and save it into some text file.
 Then, you can use `testNonRegression` for automated verification of no-regression in Jenkinsfile.
+[This test class](https://github.com/tdongsi/jenkins-steps-override/blob/master/test/vars/JenkinsfileTest.groovy) shows an example of testing Jenkinsfile using PipelineUnitTests.

-However, unlike Groovy files in `vars` folder, Jenkinsfiles are regularly updated and usually NOT used by any other codes.
+Note that, unlike Groovy files in `vars` folder, Jenkinsfiles are regularly updated and usually NOT used by any other codes.
 Therefore, automated tests for Jenkinsfile are not very common because of the cost/effort required.

 ### References